PacktPublishing/Designing-and-Implementing-a-Microsoft-Azure-AI-Solution-AI-102-Certification/README.md

-# Azure AI-102 Essentials to Learn, Implement, and Certify
+# Designing and Implementing a Microsfot Azure AI Solution AI-102 Certification
-GitHub repository for Azure AI-102 Essentials to Learn, Implement, and Certify book
+GitHub repository for Designing and implmentiong a Microsoft Azure AI Solution AI-102 Certification book.